Lady-Binary/LoUAM/README.md

 LoU Auto-Map is a totally free tool inspired by UO Auto-Map, the popular premiere mapping tool for Ultima Online.

+## Instructions

+- From the [Releases](https://github.com/Lady-Binary/LoUAM/releases) tab here on GitHub, download the archive containing the latest build and extract it
+- Launch LoUAM.exe
+- Launch your Legends of Aria Client
+- Wait for your Legends of Aria Client login page to show up
+- On LoUAM, click on the "LoU"->"Connect to LoA game client.." menu.
+- Click on the Legends of Aria Client you want to connect to
+- When asked, click OK to inject
+- Enjoy!

+*Note 1*: On Windows 10, upon launcing LoUAM.exe you might get a "Microsoft Defender SmartScreen prevented an unrecognised app from starting." error message.
+If you know what you're doing then open the properties menu of LoUAM.exe, check the "Unblock" box, click apply, click OK, and relaunch LoUAM.exe.

+*Note 2*: LoUAM requires Administrative Privileges in order to be able to inject into the Legends of Aria Client running process.

 ## Why LoUAM and not LoAAM?

 For one simple reason: